Can You Imagine a Day Without Water?

-On October 21, Balfour Beatty recognizes Imagine a Day without Water, a national campaign that aims to educate and raise awareness about the importance of water infrastructure to environmental, economic and public health.
+On October 21, Balfour Beatty recognizes Imagine a Day Without Water, a national campaign that aims to educate and raise awareness about the importance of water infrastructure to environmental, economic, and public health.
 While most people living in the US have access to high-quality drinking water and wastewater services, more than two million people globally do not.

 At Balfour Beatty, we believe in making sustainable choices that protect and enhance our communities.
 This includes creating water solutions that facilitate access to clean and safe water.

-While nature provides water, it takes a complex and highly specialized network of treatment plants, pipes, pumps, equipment as well as industry experts to deliver clean water to homes and businesses, and then remove and treat wastewater so it can be safely reused or returned to the environment.
+While nature provides water, it takes a complex and highly specialized network of treatment plants, pipes, pumps, and equipment as well as industry experts to deliver clean water to homes and businesses, and then remove and treat wastewater so it can be safely reused or returned to the environment.

 We are proud to work in partnership with private and public entities to build and deliver systems that provide millions of Americans with clean water and environmentally safe wastewater.